jcqnly/data-structures-and-algorithms/Data_Structures/Trees/README.md

 # Binary Tree and Binary Search Tree

 ## Concepts defined
 Trees consists of a root with a left or a right node.
-Those child nodes can have a left or a right child node themselves and so forth.
+These child nodes can have a left or a right child node themselves and so forth.
 A leaf is a node with no child nodes.